MasoniteFramework/orm-docs/models.md

   # ..
 ```

-You should also define a UUID column with primary constraint in a migration
+You can also define a UUID column with the correct primary constraint in a migration file

 ```python
 with self.schema.create("users") as table: